Foamed Glass in Commercial Builds

 Green roofs can be loose laid in series of layers before being planted.
 Extensive green roofs are lightweight with a shallow layer of growing substrate of less than 200mm deep, requiring minimal maintenance.
 These types of roofs are often planted with low growing succulents such as sedum.
 Intensive green roofs have deeper growing substrates, support a wider variety of plant types and are designed to carry more weight and people.
 Such roofs need more irrigation and maintenance and are highly engineered landscapes built on structures with considerable load weight capacity.

 A green roof can help reduce or slow down storm water runoff by the incorporation of water retentive layers and drainage layers with some storage capacity.
 Retentive layers can include brick dust and organic matter such as bark and storage capacity can be provided by granular aggregate, such as foam glass, within the drainage layer.
 This is especially important in the winter months when plants have less transpiration.
 The roof will be designed to drain excess water away but also retain water within the build-up.
 It is therefore important that a structural engineer checks the dry and wet weight of the roof.
-Foamit foam glass can act as a lighter weight temporary water reservoir and has a low weight when temporarily saturated.
-In addition a foam glass subbase and a growing medium incorporating Faomit 10 foam glass, above can help insulate the roof of the building in cold weather and prevent overheating in the summer.
+Foam Glass can act as a lighter weight temporary water reservoir and has a low weight when temporarily saturated.
+In addition a foam glass subbase and a growing medium incorporating Foam Glass 10 foam glass, above can help insulate the roof of the building in cold weather and prevent overheating in the summer.

 The growing medium needs to retain some water within it but not excessive amounts.
 The table below shows the other factors and requirements for the growing medium.